opnfv/vineperf/docs/testing/user/configguide/trafficgen.rst

     TRAFFICGEN_TREX_LEARNING_MODE=True
     TRAFFICGEN_TREX_LEARNING_DURATION=5

 Latency measurements have impact on T-Rex performance.
-Thus vswitchperf uses a separate latency stream for each direction with limited speed.
+Thus ViNePerf uses a separate latency stream for each direction with limited speed.
 This workaround is used for RFC2544 **Throughput** and **Continuous** traffic types.
 In case of **Burst** traffic type, the latency statistics are measured for all frames in the burst.
 Collection of latency